Making the most of your institutional trial

 3. Go into the Overton ‘Search Scholarly Articles’ tab and paste those DOIs into the ‘Search by DOI, ORCID, PMID or ISBN’ Option.

-4. Use the ‘Explore’ Drop down menu to ‘See the policy citing these papers’
+4. Use the ‘Explore’ drop-down menu to ‘See the policy citing these papers’

 5. The resulting list will be policy documents which have cited the scholarly work from your original academic search, and are likely more relevant to your literature review topic.